 Please let me know if you'd like to see a long list of less recognizable clients.
 Because those folks are really important to me too.

 Also Good Magazine, Harvard Magazine, Austin Monthly Magazine, Lawn & Landscape Magazine, Style Me Pretty, Grace Ormonde Wedding Style, Lacrosse Magazine, SpaceNews, and the Nikon International Calendar.
 I've even been interviewed on the TODAY show and for USA Today.

-I'm also currently in the running to shoot for several made-up publications including Better with Bacon Magazine, Eating with Ewoks, Zombie Apocalypse Digest, and the Photographers-With-Super-Long-Bios Gazette.
+I'm also currently in the running to work for several made-up publications including Better with Bacon Magazine, Eating with Ewoks, Zombie Apocalypse Digest, and the Photographers-With-Super-Long-Bios Gazette.